How to use Microsoft Teams to send SMS in 4 easy steps

-Microsoft Teams recently added a new Microsoft Teams SMS feature that provides limited texting support.
-However, it may not be enough for your needs.
 Keep reading to learn the different ways you can send a text message through Microsoft Teams and learn which is best for you.

-What are Microsoft Teams SMS participant chats?
+Third-party Microsoft Teams SMS integrations

 Want to start sending texts from Microsoft Teams?
 Check out Heymarket’s Microsoft Teams SMS integration.